TrueFiEng/useDApp/docs/source/guide.rst

 To test the hook we need to render it using ``renderWeb3Hook``.
 It works like ``renderHook`` from the `react-testing-library <https://testing-library.com/docs/react-testing-library/intro/>`_, but it wraps the hook into additional providers.

-React components update asynchronically.
+React components are asynchronous.
 Reading data from the blockchain is also an async operation.
 To get the return value from the hook, wait for the result to be set.
 You can do it with ``waitForCurrent``.

 Then we can check if our result is correct. ``result.current`` is a value returned from our hook.
 It should be equal to 1 Ether.